Antti Oulasvirta, PhD

 an associate editor of International Journal of Human-Computer Studies and Personal and Ubiquitous Computing, and he

 serves as a subcommittee chair for the ACM SIGCHI Conference on Human Factors in Computing Systems.
-He was awarded the Best Paper Award at CHI in 2011, the Best Paper Nomination at CHI in 2009 and 2008 at CHI, and the Best Note Award in 2011 at
+He was awarded the Best Paper Award at CHI in 2011, the Best Paper Nomination at CHI in 2008, 2009, 2013, the Best Note Award in 2011 at

 - Human-computer interaction